 printReport(reportType: int32, startNum: string, endNum: string): void

 The parameter reportType can have only one of the following values - FPTR_RT_ORDINAL or FPTR_RT_DATE.
-For FPTR_RT_DATE the two following parameters have to be interpreted as date strings otherwise both values have to be used as integer values.
+For FPTR_RT_DATE the two following parameters must be interpreted as date strings otherwise both values must be used as integer values.

 In POS for .NET the reportType parameter is omitted.
 Instead two new methods have been introduced defining printReport() with different signatures.
 These are more type safe.